 Section 1245 property is property that is depreciable (or amortizable under section 185 (repealed), 197, or 1253(d)(2) or (3) (as in effect before the enactment of P.L.
-103-66)) and is one of the following:
+103-66)) and is one of the following.

-Personal property.

-- Elevators and escalators placed in service before 1987. - Real property (other than property described under tangible real property below) subject to amortization or deductions under section 169, 179, 179A, 185 (repealed), 188 (repealed), 190, 193, or 194. - Tangible real property (except buildings and their structural components) if it is used in any of the following ways: - 1.
-As an integral part of manufacturing, production, or extraction or of furnishing transportation, communications, or certain public utility services. - 2.
-As a research facility in these activities. - 3.
+- Personal property. - Elevators and escalators placed in service before 1987. - Real property (other than property described under tangible real property below) subject to amortization or deductions under section 169, 179, 179A, 179B, 179C (for property placed in service after August 8, 2005), 179D (for property placed in service after December 31, 2005), 185 (repealed), 188 (repealed), 190, 193, or 194. - Tangible real property (except buildings and their structural components) if it is used in any of the following ways. - 1.
+As an integral part of manufacturing, production, or extraction or of furnishing transportation, communications, or certain public utility services.

+- 2. As a research facility in these activities. - 3.
 For the bulk storage of fungible commodities (including commodities in a liquid or gaseous state) used in these activities. - A single purpose agricultural or horticultural structure (as defined in section 168(i)(13)). - A storage facility (not including a building or its structural components) used in connection with the distribution of petroleum or any primary petroleum product. - Any railroad grading or tunnel bore (as defined in section 168(e)(4)).

-See section 1245(b) for exceptions and limits involving:
+Exceptions and limits.
+See section 1245(b) for exceptions and limits involving the following.

-- · Gifts. - Transfers at death. - · Certain tax-free transactions. - Certain like-kind exchanges, involuntary conversions, etc. - Exchanges to comply with SEC orders. - Property distributed by a partnership to a partner. - Transfers to tax-exempt organizations where the property will be used in an unrelated business. - Timber property.
-See the following sections for special rules: - Section 1245(a)(4) for player contracts and section 1056(c) for information required from the transferor of a franchise of any sports enterprise if the sale or exchange involves the transfer of player contracts. - Section 1245(a)(5) (repealed) for property placed in service before 1987, if only a portion of a building is section 1245 recovery property. - Section 1245(a)(6) (repealed) for qualified leased property placed in service before 1987.
+- · Gifts.

+- Transfers at death.

+- Certain tax-free transactions.

+- Certain like-kind exchanges, involuntary conversions, etc.

+- Exchanges to comply with SEC orders.

+- Property distributed by a partnership to a partner.

+- Transfers to tax-exempt organizations where the property will be used in an unrelated business.

+- Timber property.

+Special rules.
+See the following sections for special rules.

+- Section 1245(a)(4) (repealed) for player contracts and section 1056(c) (repealed) for information required from the transferor of a franchise of any sports enterprise, for sales or exchanges before October 23, 2004, involving the transfer of player contracts. - Section 1245(a)(5) (repealed) for property placed in service before 1987, if only a portion of a building is section 1245 recovery property. - Section 1245(a)(6) (repealed) for qualified leased property placed in service before 1987. - Section 1245(b)(9) for dispositions of amortizable section 197 intangibles.

 Section 1250 property is depreciable real property (other than section 1245 property).
-Section 1250 recapture applies if an accelerated depreciation method was used.
+Generally, section 1250 recapture applies if you used an accelerated depreciation method or you claimed the 30% or 50% special depreciation allowance, or the commercial revitalization deduction.

-Section 1250 recapture does not apply to dispositions of the following property placed in service after 1986 (or after July 31, 1986, if elected).
+Section 1250 recapture does not apply to dispositions of the following MACRS property placed in service after 1986 (or after July 31, 1986, if elected).
+You are not required to calculate additional depreciation for these properties on line 26.

-- 1. 27.5-year (or 40-year, if elected) residential rental property. - 2.
-22-, 31.5-, or 39-year (or 40-year, if elected) nonresidential real property.
+- 27.5-year (or 40-year, if elected) residential rental property (except for 27.5 year qualified New York Liberty Zone property acquired after September 10, 2001). - 22-, 31.5-, or 39-year (or 40-year, if elected) nonresidential real property (except for 39-year qualified New York Liberty Zone property acquired after September 10, 2001, and property for which you elected to claim a commercial revitalization deduction).

-Real property depreciable under ACRS (pre-1987 rules) is subject to recapture under section 1245, except for the following, which are treated as section 1250 property:
+ACRS property.
+Real property depreciable under ACRS (pre-1987 rules) is subject to recapture under section 1245, except for the following, which are treated as section 1250 property.